zacherydickson/BashFunctionLibrary/README.md

 [JoinBy](scripts/JoinBy.sh): Given an arbitrary delimiter, join an arbitrary number of arguments into a string

 [RandomString](scripts/RandomString.sh): Generates a string of a given length which will make valid file names

+[ParseSemanticVersion](scripts/ParseSemanticVersion.sh): Extracts major minor and patch numbers for a semantic version string, missing or non-integer values default to 0

 ## Variables